 Prompt Rules

-Prompt rules in a policy inspect and act on the content of requests and responses that your collector intercepts from AI systems.
+Prompt rules inspect and act on the content of requests and responses that your collector intercepts from AI systems.

 You can define a separate set of rules for each event type supported in your collector.